top of page

 We play a variety of music, from marches and show tunes to orchestral transcriptions and concertos.
 This is a wonderful avenue for adult musicians, who may have had difficulty continuing their musical interests past their school careers.
 Students who are proficient at the All-County level, and who are in at least the ninth grade are also encouraged to join us!

-2023-2024 board directors
+2026-2027 board directors

-• Paul Humphrey - President
+• Parker Ness - President

-• Rob Hazel - Librarian
+• Rob Hazel - Vice President/Librarian

-• Sandy Kisner
+• Sandy Kisner - Secretary

-• Steve Olah
+• Steve Olah -Webmaster

 Our History: